-Classic cars in film: Jaguar vs Jaguar in Robbery
+Classic Cars on Film: Jaguar vs Jaguar in Robbery

 Before Bullitt there was Robbery.
 Often overlooked but never bettered, we take a look at Peter Yates’ 1967 Jaguar vs Jaguar masterpiece